aigarsdz/metalsmith-mallet/README.md

 <h1><a href="{{ url }}" title="{{ title }}">{{ title }}</a></h1>
 ```

-The value for the date is taken from the post's file name, therefore it has a format of yyyy-mm-dd.
+The value for the date is taken from the post's file name, therefore it has a format of `yyyy-mm-dd`.
 If you want to change the format, you should define a helper function for that.
 If you are using Handlebars, the helper function might look something like this.

 ```js
 Handlebars.registerHelper('localeDateFrom', function (dateString) {